-Elisha died aged 72 on 3 September 1908 and his son, Samuel died just two years later on 6th April 1910.
+Elisha died aged 72 (?)on 3 September 1908, possibly after being struck by lightning and his son, Samuel died just two years later on 6th April 1910.
 Sarah Elizabeth, Elisha's wife, has been somewhat overlooked in this account.
 It is often dificult to find details of women's lives through official documents.
 Luckily her great granddaughter Rachel Henderson was told a little about her by her father.
 She was known as "Air Granny" and, by his account, she was one of those women that people send for in time of trouble.
 One can surmise that her time in Canada would have increased her natural hardiness and resilience.
 I will set down the tragic story, which is one example of how Sarah had to show this resilience, in Rachel's own words.

 It wasn't until I was in my forties that [my father] told me of one instance [of being sent for in a time of trouble].
 It was during WW1, that there was a man in Ringstead whose wife had recently died, leaving him with two small boys and a baby girl.
 In the midst of all this trouble, his call-up papers came.
 I think that at that time Ringstead was a singularly hard place to live; people were very poor, and the 'local gentry', such as they were, obviously were indifferent to his plight (he would have qualified for exemption).
 The night before his departure, his daughter was being looked after by relatives.
 He waited until his sons were asleep before cutting their throats and then his own.
 (All this is quite true!)
 Dad accompanied his granny to the house where she helped to wash the bodies and lay them out before taking the sheets home to launder.

-Like many women who have had hard lives Sarah Elizabeth lived to a good age and was 85 when she died, on 2nd February 1936.
-She and Elisha are buried in Ringstead Cemetery although I have not yet managed to find a headstone.
+Sarah Elizabeth too was struck by lighning in 1910 but like many women who have had hard lives she lived to a good age and was 85 when she died, on 2nd February 1936.
+She and Elisha are buried in Ringstead Cemetery although I have not found a headstone.